OpenAstronomy/openastronomy.github.io/_projects/2022/radis/performance_tweaks.md

 requirements:
 # Student requirements:
  - Knowledge of Pandas or other DataFrame libraries
- - Desirable : Prior working knowledge with big data handling databases like Vaex
+ - Prior working knowledge with big data handling databases like Vaex
 difficulty: medium
 issues:
 # Related issues (if any) to this project.